ReChronoRain/HyperCeiler/README_en-US.md

 ## Currently supported versions

-MIUI and HyperOS for Android 13-14
+MIUI and HyperOS for Android 13-15

+> Note: Android 13 has basically stopped maintenance, only provides temporary support, and no longer accepts feedback

 ## Pre-use instructions